adarlan/k8slab/README.md

 The API will be accessible at `http://crud.localhost/api`.

-An ingress resource is configured to ensure that incoming traffic directed to `http://crud.localhost/api/<service>` is routed to the corresponding service.
+The ingress resource is configured to ensure that incoming traffic directed to `http://crud.localhost/api/<service>` is routed to the corresponding service.

-The services receive a client request via ingress routing, perform the requested operation in the database, generate relevant information in the logs, update the application metrics, and return a response to the client.
+When a service receives a client request via ingress routing, it forwards the request to one of its target pods, which perform the requested operation in the database, generate relevant information in the logs, update the application metrics, and return a response to the client.

 Four client applications simulate real users: